controlecidadao/samantha_ia/README.md

 * Model metadata
 * Tokens vocabulary
-* k-tokens of the model output with the position of the selected token
+* Top-k tokens sorted by logits score with vocabulary position and selected token indication
-* barplot of the logits scores
+* Barplot of the top-k tokens sorted by logits scores
-* barplot of the selected unlikely tokens
+* Cummulative barplot of the selected unlikely tokens

 Only works if Fast Mode is unchecked.